ethereum/ethereum-org-website/src/content/developers/tutorials/hello-world-smart-contract-fullstack/index.md

 - [`useEffect`](https://reactjs.org/docs/hooks-effect.html)- this is a React hook that is called after your component is rendered.
 Because it has an empty array `[]` prop passed into it \(see line 4\), it will only be called on the component's _first_ render.
 Here we'll load the current message stored in our smart contract, call our smart contract and wallet listeners, and update our UI to reflect whether a wallet is already connected.
 - `addSmartContractListener`- this function sets up a listener that will watch for our HelloWorld contract's `UpdatedMessages` event and update our UI when the message is changed in our smart contract.
-- `addWalletListener`- this function sets up a listener that detects changes in the user's Metamask wallet state, such as when the user disconnects their wallet or switches addresses.
+- `addWalletListener`- this function sets up a listener that detects changes in the user's MetaMask wallet state, such as when the user disconnects their wallet or switches addresses.
-- `connectWalletPressed`- this function will be called to connect the user's Metamask wallet to our dapp.
+- `connectWalletPressed`- this function will be called to connect the user's MetaMask wallet to our dapp.
 - `onUpdatePressed` - this function will be called when the user wants to update the message stored in the smart contract.

 Near the end of this file, we have the UI of our component.